yireo/yireo-slides/slides/yireo/meetup-poznan-common-sense-testing.md

 ~ Property-based testing

 ???
-Unit testing: Testing of a single point of functionality (a method, a class, a module)
+Unit testing: Testing of a single point of functionality (a method, a class, a module), with all of its outside-world dependencies being replaced with stubs and/or mocks.

 Smoke testing: Simple integration tests that simply check if the system under test (Magento) is behaving correctly.

+---
+# Concepts
+- Mocking
+- Stubbing

+---
+# Running Magento Integration Tests
+@todo

+---
+# Making Magento Integration Tests performant
+- @todo: MySQL tmpfs database
+- @todo: Replace unneeded Magento modules (like bundled extensions nobody uses)
+- @todo:

 ---
 @todo: Show example of Magento 2 unit test being too complex